elo7/cohort/README.md

     Run the server tests using mocha

 For more information about any of these commands run `npm run ${task} -- --help`.

+## distribuition

+Remember that the plugin version in `package.json` should match Kibana version.

+  - `npm run build`

+    Build a distributable archive